linhpham199/status-pages/README.md

 1. Go to `reducers` folder, create new reducer for your service, and include that reducer in `reducers/index.js` file.
 2. Go to `actions` folder, create new action file for your service.
-3. Go to `components` folder, create new file in order to display your service in the application.
+3. Go to `constants` folder, add new action types for your service in `ActionTypes.js` file.
+Any other constants that will be shared among many files, please create an approriate file for them under this folder.
-4. Go to `router/Navigation.js` and include your view component in the router.
+4. Go to `components` folder, create new file in order to display your service in the application.
-Any constants that will be shared among many files, please create an approriate file for them under `constants` folder.
+5. Go to `router/Navigation.js` and include your view component in the router.

 ## 3. Time
 The application was built in approximately 9 hours.